Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Convergence tests

 \section{Convergence tests}

 We perform two tests to evaluate the convergence properties of our halos in our SIDM simulation.
-As shown in the main text, core-forming halos in our simulation are typically more massive than the core-collapsed halos; we therefore expect better convergence for core-forming halos, in general.
+As shown in the main text, the core-forming halos in our simulation are typically more massive than the core-collapsed halos; we therefore expect better convergence for core-forming halos, in general.
 In Figure~\ref{fig:conv0}, we show the distribution of $R_{\mathrm{max}}$ and $V_{\mathrm{max}}$ for isolated SIDM halos that are more massive than $8\times 10^8~M_{\odot}$, in the fiducial high-resolution simulation used in the paper, and in a lower-resolution simulation that uses an $8$ times larger particle mass and $2$ times larger softening, with an equal time-stepping criteria.
-This mass threshold selects halos in the lower-resolution simulation containing at least $2000$ simulation particles; hence, the selected halos are expected to have converged properties, which is confirmed by Figure~\ref{fig:conv0}.
+This mass threshold selects the halos in the lower-resolution simulation containing at least $2000$ simulation particles; hence, the selected halos are expected to have converged properties, which is confirmed by Figure~\ref{fig:conv0}.
 The minor shifts we find in these distributions are not systematic, and may be caused by, for example, subtle differences in \textsc{ROCKSTAR}'s reconstruction of halo properties at varying resolution.

 To test the convergence properties of core-collapsed halos, which have relatively low particle counts even in our high-resolution simulation, we take a different approach.
-In particular, we perform isolated, non-cosmological simulations of the three representative core-collapsed halos from our cosmological simulation.
+In particular, we perform isolated, noncosmological simulations of the three representative core-collapsed halos from our cosmological simulation.
 We generate initial conditions using the \textsc{SpherIC} code~\cite{Garrison-Kimmel13013137} and assuming the NFW profile parameters similar to those reported by \textsc{ROCKSTAR} at $z=0$.
 Simulation parameters of the three halos are collected in Table~\ref{tab:conv}.
+In all cases, the force softening lengths are fixed to be $\ell=280~$pc.
 For an extreme test, we take the third benchmark to be an isolated core-collapsed halo close to the mass threshold of $10^8~\msun~h^{-1}$ used throughout the analysis, corresponding to $2500$ high-resolution particles.